deuxfleurs-org/garage/doc/book/src/cookbook/index.md

 This chapter could also be referred as "Tutorials" or "Best practices".

-- **[Deploying Garage](real_world.md):** This page will walk you through all of the necessary steps to deploy Garaage in a real-world setting.
+- **[Deploying Garage](real_world.md):** This page will walk you through all of the necessary steps to deploy Garage in a real-world setting.

 - **[Configuring S3 clients](clients.md):** This page will explain how to configure popular S3 clients to interact with a Garage server.